Nature versus nurture: Obligate vs. facultative adaptations

 Traits may be considered to be adaptations (such as the umbilical cord), byproducts of adaptations (the belly button) or due to random variation (convex or concave belly button shape).
 An alternative to contrasting nature and nurture focuses on "obligate vs. facultative" adaptations.
 Adaptations may be generally more obligate (robust in the face of typical environmental variation) or more facultative (sensitive to typical environmental variation).
 For example, the rewarding sweet taste of sugar and the pain of bodily injury are obligate psychological adaptations—typical environmental variability during development does not much affect their operation.

 On the other hand, facultative adaptations are somewhat like "if-then" statements.
 An example of a facultative psychological adaptation may be adult attachment style.
 The attachment style of adults, (for example, a "secure attachment style," the propensity to develop close, trusting bonds with others) is proposed to be conditional on whether an individual's early childhood caregivers could be trusted to provide reliable assistance and attention.
 An example of a facultative physiological adaptation is tanning of skin on exposure to sunlight (to prevent skin damage).
 Facultative social adaptation have also been proposed.
 For example, whether a society is warlike or peaceful has been proposed to be conditional on how much collective threat that society is experiencing.

 Advanced techniques

 Quantitative studies of heritable traits throw light on the question.

 Developmental genetic analysis examines the effects of genes over the course of a human lifespan.
 Early studies of intelligence, which mostly examined young children, found that heritability measured 40–50%.
 Subsequent developmental genetic analyses found that variance attributable to additive environmental effects is less apparent in older individuals, with estimated heritability of IQ increasing in adulthood.

 Multivariate genetic analysis examines the genetic contribution to several traits that vary together.
 For example, multivariate genetic analysis has demonstrated that the genetic determinants of all specific cognitive abilities (e.g., memory, spatial reasoning, processing speed) overlap greatly, such that the genes associated with any specific cognitive ability will affect all others.
 Similarly, multivariate genetic analysis has found that genes that affect scholastic achievement completely overlap with the genes that affect cognitive ability.

 Extremes analysis examines the link between normal and pathological traits.
 For example, it is hypothesized that a given behavioral disorder may represent an extreme of a continuous distribution of a normal behavior and hence an extreme of a continuous distribution of genetic and environmental variation.
 Depression, phobias, and reading disabilities have been examined in this context.

 For a few highly heritable traits, studies have identified loci associated with variance in that trait, for instance in some individuals with schizophrenia.
+New research is showing that gene expression can happen in adults due to environmental stimuli.
+For example, people with schizophrenic gene have a genetic predisposition for this illness but the gene lays dormant in most people.
+However, if introduced to chronic stress or introducing some amphetamines it caused the methyl groups to stick to hippocampi histones.